DeepSec-prover/manual/README.md

-# manual
+# Manual of the DeepSec prover

-Manual of the DeepSec prover
+This repository contains the manual of the **deepsec** prover.
+The manual is written in Pandoc markdwon and all html and LaTeX files are generated.

-Currently under development.
-See the readme of deepsec and deepsec_ui for instructions.
+To compile the sources you need to have pandoc, pdflatex and biber installed.